 What are the advantages of fixed rate cash ISAs?

 With a fixed-rate cash ISA, the rate does not change for a set term, meaning you know exactly what you are getting on your money for that period – without having to worry about the rate falling.

-But if you are not happy taking this risk, you need to look at what other accounts are available, weighing up the pros and cons of each before making your decision.
+However, if you would prefer not to lock your money away in a fixed-rate ISA, you need to look at what other accounts are available, weighing up the pros and cons of each before making your decision.

 Why should you use MoneySuperMarket.com to compare fixed rate cash ISAs?

 Given that there is such a wide choice of savings accounts – and then different types of ISA account within this, it’s vital to do your research.

 The best way to do this is by making use of a free and independent online comparison service, such as MoneySuperMarket.